Ontario Charged up for Curbside Battery Collection This Fall

 About Raw Materials Company

 Raw Materials Company is an industry leading battery-recycling company.
 Established in 1985, RMC employs more than 60 people in the community of Port Colborne, Ontario.
 Raw Materials Company is a registered battery hauler and processor with the Resource Productivity & Recovery Authority (RPRA) under Ontario Regulation 30/20.
-The collection, transportation, and processing of primary and rechargeable consumer batteries in Ontario weighing less than 5kg is funded by battery producers.

 Did you know?

 Zinc is one of the world's most commonly used metals.
 Approximately 30% of the zinc today comes from recycled sources.
 Raw Materials Company is able to recover zinc from the batteries that you recycle.
 The zinc we recover is then reused as micronutrients in fertilizer to grow corn for biofuel.